vfyjxf/NotEnoughEnergistics/README.md

 - If an item is a probability output, then nee will not transfer it.
 - Combine like stacks in processing patterns.
 - Support Processing Pattern Terminal(16 -> 4 mode).
+- Allow you item blackList and item  priority list, if item in them, it will not be transferred / transfer it first.(use /nee RecipeProcessor to get RecipeProcessor and identifier in log)

 ## Compatible Modslist as followed：